 Kaitlin Griffin is a rising sophomore dual majoring in Business Administration and Sustainability.
 While in high school, she developed facilitation skills as a leader in the student group, the Ethics Forum, which helped other high schoolers tackle tough topics through meaningful discussion at regional conventions.
 Since arriving at UNH, she has been excited to merge her interests in business and sustainability by getting involved in organizations such as dorm Hall Council and the Center for Social Innovation and Enterprise.
 She was recently named a 2019-20 Newman Civic Fellow, where she will be doing work surrounding social change and community service on campus.
 Kaitlin is extremely excited to be interning with BerryDunn, a certified public accounting and management consulting firm.
 As an intern, she will be helping refine the Employee Engagement Consulting methodology for BerryDunn’s commercial clients and is excited to develop her passion for sustainable business practices.

-Evan Kelly is a rising senior majoring in Political Science.
+Evan Kelly is a rising senior majoring in Political Science with a minor in Security Studies.
 As a community canvasser for the Campaign for a Family Friendly Economy and an intern at the Congressional Campaign of Lincoln Soldati, Evan has gained a passion for grassroots community organizing.
 In his free time, he enjoys performing in comedy sketches at UNH’s Sketched Out Comedy Troupe.
 Evan is excited to intern for the NH Community Loan Fund/ROC NH, a statewide program that organizes manufactured home communities and helps provide loans, technical assistance and training so that residents can own their homes and the land underneath them.
 He is excited to contribute to the fight against inequalities in the housing industry and help build strong, resident-owned communities.

 Riley Kenney is a graduating senior majoring in Anthropology with a minor in Business Administration.
 On campus, Riley has been a member of the Anthropology Club and has been involved with several internship programs offered by the college, including interning with NH Charitable Foundation through the Social Innovation Internship in 2018.
 He was part of the Semester in the City Fall 2018 cohort where he interned with the Strategies for Youth Organization in Boston.
 He is interested in pursuing a career in non-profits or market and data research.
 He will be interning this summer with Volunteer NH and is very excited for this opportunity.